John-Theo/Checkups/README.md

    - [Build a TensorFlow Image Classifier in 5 Min](https://www.youtube.com/watch?v=QfNvhPx5Px8)
  - [to-do] Extract words from '_report_' images and find some pattern (IDEA!
 The _is_Report_ detection can use both image classifier & context classifier).
  - [to-do] Use [opencv-python](https://pypi.org/project/opencv-python/) library and [Baidu OCR](https://ai.baidu.com/) to optimize image (lightness / direction / contrast / white balance).
+ - [FAIL] Multiprocess dead with no reason, DISABLE multiprocess functionality.